TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Extract_Events_and_Data_Window/Functions/README.txt

 % event
 % 11. executablefolder: char with the path to the currently execute GUI
 % instance, comes from public property in main window
+% 12. startTimestamp: Only for open ephys!! start time of recording in
+% seconds to substract from event times which are present in respect to
+% aquisition start, not recording start

 % Outputs:
 % 1.
 Data: Data structure with added field: